Kill Devil Hills Police Department Community Programs

 Kill Devil Hills Police Department offers a Law Enforcement Explorer Program for those interested between ages 14-20.
 The mission of the program is to allow students to see if they would like a career in the law enforcement field.
 Besides learning from the Basic Law Enforcement Training Manual, cadets wear a uniform to shadow officers on the job, gain CPR training, learn defense tactics, and receive firearms training and how to recognize a threatening subject.
 Cadets receive volunteer hours and after some training, they may assist the KDH police department with such situations as traffic control and flagging.

 The Law Enforcement Exploring program is sponsored by the Virginia Coastal Plains Boy Scouts, and led by KDH Police Officer Sarah McDowell.
 The program is nationwide but has just started in KDH this year, with three local high school students, and now has extended to 12 members.
 There is a $15 student fee paid to the Boy Scouts to cover one’s insurance for a year.
 Meetings are the first and third Wednesday of each month at 6:00 p.m., located in the meeting room at the Administrations Building, 102 Town Hall Drive, off of Colington Road.
-There is a small background check before anyone is enrolled in the class, and those interested may join at any time.

 Eventually, Officer McDowell would like to see the program become self-sufficient enough where cadets may take over and continue to educate new students.